 The following are the binding elements of the investment strategy that are used to promote the environmental and social characteristics.
-These elements form part of the Index design and are coded as part of the Index methodology construction.
-The application of the following exclusions by the Fund seeks to attain the environmental and social characteristics promoted by the Fund through its investment in the Fund by excluding:
+These elements form part of the Index design and are coded by MSCI as part of the Index methodology construction.
+The application of the following exclusions seeks to attain the environmental and social characteristics promoted by the Fund: